wdomer/moalimee_app-privacy/privacy_policy.md

+✅ English Privacy Policy (FINAL)

-# Privacy Policy
+Privacy Policy – Moalimee
 Last updated: November 25, 2025

-This Privacy Policy explains how the Moalimee mobile application (the “App”) collects, uses, shares, and protects the personal information of users.
-By using the App you agree to the collection and use of information in accordance with this policy.
+This Privacy Policy explains how the Moalimee mobile application (the “App”) collects, uses, shares, and protects user information.
+By using the App, you agree to the collection and use of information in accordance with this policy.

-1. Information We Collect
+Information We Collect

+Account Information
-- Account information: name, email address, profile data you provide when you register or sign in.
+Name, email address, and profile information you provide when registering or signing in.

-- Authentication data: tokens or credentials needed for account access (securely stored).
-- Service usage: anonymous and aggregated usage metrics and analytics to help us improve the App.
+Authentication Data
+Secure authentication tokens used to access and restore your account session.

+Service Usage & Analytics
+Anonymous and aggregated usage data such as screen views, feature interactions, and app usage patterns.

+Device & Diagnostics
-- Device & diagnostics: device model, OS version, crash logs and performance data.
+Device model, operating system version, crash logs, and performance diagnostics.

+Educational Content & Activity
-- Content and activity: lessons accessed, progress, answers you submit, and preferences.
+Lessons accessed, learning progress, quiz answers, and user preferences.

-2. How We Use Information
+How We Use Information

-- Provide and operate the App, authenticate users, and maintain your account.
+To provide and operate the App and authenticate users

-- Personalize the experience, save preferences, and track lesson progress.
+To save learning progress and personalize the educational experience

-- Diagnose and fix issues, monitor performance, and improve features.
+To analyze performance, diagnose issues, and improve features

-- Communicate with you about updates, support, and safety/security notifications.
+To communicate important updates, security notices, or support messages

+Analytics

+We use Google Analytics for Firebase to collect anonymized usage statistics such as screen views and feature interactions.
+This data is used solely to improve app performance and user experience.

+No advertising personalization

+No cross-app or cross-service tracking

+No sale of personal data

+Offline Storage

+To support offline learning, the App stores selected educational content and user progress locally on the device.
+This data remains on the device and is synchronized with our servers only when an internet connection is available.

-3. Third-Party Services
+Third-Party Services

-The App may use third-party services to provide functionality (for example, YouTube playback, analytics, or hosting).
-These third parties may collect information according to their own privacy policies.
-Examples include:
+The App may use third-party services to provide functionality, such as:

+Google Analytics for Firebase (analytics)

-- YouTube (for video playback)
+YouTube (video playback)

-- Analytics and crash reporting providers
+Cloud hosting and crash reporting services

-You should review the privacy policies of those services.
-We do not control third-party policies.
+These services may collect information in accordance with their own privacy policies.
+We do not control third-party practices.

-4. Data Sharing and Disclosure
+Data Sharing and Disclosure

 We do not sell personal information.
-We may share data with service providers that perform services for us (hosting, analytics) and where required by law.
-Shared data is limited to what is necessary to provide those services.
+We may share limited data with service providers strictly for analytics, hosting, or legal compliance purposes.

-5. Data Retention
+Data Retention

 We retain personal data only as long as necessary to provide the App and comply with legal obligations.
-If you delete your account , your personal data will be removed or anonymized within a reasonable time period, except where retention is required by law.
+If you delete your account, your personal data will be deleted or anonymized within a reasonable timeframe unless retention is required by law.

-6. Security
+Security

-We use reasonable administrative, technical, and physical safeguards to protect personal information.
-However, no method of transmission over the Internet or electronic storage is completely secure.
+We apply reasonable administrative, technical, and organizational measures to protect personal information.

-7. Children
+However, no method of electronic storage or transmission is 100% secure.

+Children’s Privacy

+The App is designed for educational use and may be used by students under the age of 13 with the consent and supervision of a parent, guardian, or teacher.
+We do not knowingly collect personal information beyond what is necessary to provide educational functionality.
-The App is not intended for children under 13.
-We do not knowingly collect personal information from children under 13.
-If you believe we have collected such data, please contact us and we will take steps to remove it.
+We do not use personal data for advertising or marketing purposes.

+If you believe that a child’s data has been collected without appropriate consent, please contact us and we will take appropriate action.

-8. Your Rights
+Your Rights

-Depending on your jurisdiction, you may have the right to access, correct, or delete your personal data, and to object to certain processing.
-To exercise these rights, contact us at the address below.
+Depending on your jurisdiction, you may have the right to access, correct, or delete your personal data, or object to certain processing.
+To exercise these rights, please contact us.

-9. International Transfers
+International Transfers

-Data may be stored or processed in countries other than your country of residence.
-By using the App you consent to the transfer of information to countries that may have different data protection laws.
+Your information may be stored or processed in countries other than your country of residence.
+By using the App, you consent to such transfers.

-10. Contact
+Contact Us

-If you have questions about this Privacy Policy or want to exercise your privacy rights, contact us:
+If you have questions about this Privacy Policy or your data:

 Email: support@moalimee.app

-11. Changes to This Policy
+Changes to This Policy

 We may update this Privacy Policy from time to time.
-We will post the revised policy with the date of last revision.

-Hosting & Play Console instructions
-- Host this file publicly (recommended: GitHub Pages by enabling Pages to serve the `docs/` folder, or upload to your website).
-The Play Console accepts one Privacy Policy URL — use the public URL that serves this content.
-- In the Play Console, go to your app > Policy > Privacy Policy and paste the public URL.

-Suggested next steps
-- Translate and publish the Arabic version at `docs/ar/privacy_policy.md`.
-- Add an in-app link (Settings/About) that opens the hosted URL using `url_launcher` or WebView.
+The updated version will be published with a revised “Last updated” date.